SeaTac/Airport station: Station layout

 SeaTac/Airport station consists of a single island platform elevated 60 ft, connected to a mezzanine level by a series of escalators and elevators.
 The station was designed by the architectural firm of David Hewitt and emphasizes a theme of flight.
 The roof features a series of steel trusses, similar in design to Tukwila International Boulevard station, that cover the platform and leave it unobstructed by support columns.
 At the mezzanine level are ticket vending machines, seating, public restrooms, a flight information screen, and a Smarte Carte dispenser for luggage carts.
 The mezzanine has connections to two pedestrian bridges: the west bridge connects to the fourth level of the airport parking garage, where a 1,200 ft covered walkway leads to the main terminal; the east bridge crosses the Airport Expressway and leads to a plaza on International Boulevard with public art, a kiss and ride and a bus station.
 The station also has space for 24 bicycles in a secured locker.

 Some elements of the station, including the size of internal support structures, the amount of glass panels, and the width of the roof, were eliminated or reduced to save $20 million in construction costs.
-Moving walkways and electric carts were both considered and rejected for the station because of engineering difficulties and cost.
+A moving walkway to connect the station was considered and rejected because of engineering difficulties, including low ceilings in the garage and weight issues.
 In 2017, the Port of Seattle began a $3.5 million capital program to improve the walk from the station to the terminal by installing windscreens and adding a cart shuttle service.
+The cart shuttles carried up to 1,200 people per day in 2019; a self-driving shuttle with speeds limited to 4 mph launched as a pilot project in August 2025.
+The Port of Seattle's long-term master plan for the airport includes a new ground transportation center to replace part of the parking garage and include an indoor connection.